Side view of older woman smiling and interacting with a language class on her laptop in focus with her living room out of focus in the background.

 We Need Nurses and Doctors Who Speak Spanish

-This past year has shone a spotlight on the U.S. healthcare system.
-One of the key needs is for more professionals who can speak Spanish.
+The U.S. healthcare system has a shortage of professionals who speak Spanish.
 Less than 6% of physicians in the U.S. are Spanish speakers.
 There’s also a need for more nurses who can speak Spanish.

 For healthcare professionals who need to communicate in Spanish with their patients and their families, a couple of semesters of language study back in college just won’t cut it.
 A general Spanish class doesn’t cover medical terminology like “intubate” or “hospice.”